mrs-brubotics/documentation_brubotics/source/Building_the_Hardware.rst

 1. Mount the frame as explained `in this tutorial <https://www.youtube.com/watch?v=Ddvgs200OaY&ab_channel=MultiCopterBuild>`__.
 You only need to attach the arms to the body and you can skip the assembly of the legs and the top part.

-2. Drill the holes of all the 3D printed pieces.
+2. Drill the holes of all the 3D printed pieces to deal with imperfections due to shrinkage.
 Use a drill bit of size 2.5mm for every hole **NOT** directly touching the frame.
 For the holes used to fix the parts on the frame itself, use a 3mm drill bit.

 .. admonition:: todo

    I have difficulties understandign what you mean with these 2 categories of parts.
 Can you give a list of parts (see names above) that need which drill size?

-.. admonition:: todo

-   I assume you drill because they did not print perfectly?
-Just to be sure you printed the holes with the 3D printer?
-   Yes !
-The holes are there but a bit too small du to shrinkage.

-(updated)
   .. figure:: _static/material_motor.jpg
      :width: 800
      :alt: alternate text
      :align: center

      Material for steps 3, 4 and 6 to 9

 3. Put the motor on the "Motor top fixation" piece (cables go through the elliptical hole), with the help of the screws provided with the motor.
 Repeat for all motors.
-(updated)

   .. figure:: _static/motor_top.jpg
      :width: 800
      :alt: alternate text
      :align: center

      Step 3

-     TODO caption

 .. admonition:: todo